KapilBagari/first-project/README.md

 # first-project
-This is the my first repository.
+This is the my first git repository.